 24. You have a plan to drive traffic to your website that includes on and offline methods.

-People are not going to find your your website without you helping them.
+People are not going to find your website without you helping them.
 It’s your job to implement methods (a combination of online and community methods work best), measure them to see which ones are most effective, and then adjust them as necessary.

 Your website visitors will appreciate fresh, up to date content, as will the search engines.
-It is through sharing tips and and other helpful information that you will build a network of people who eventually will come to know, like and trust you.
+It is through sharing tips and other helpful information that you will build a network of people who eventually will come to know, like and trust you.
 The more people who you can build these kinds of relationships with through sharing your expertise, the more successful and sustainable your practice will be in the long term.